wazo-platform/wazo-doc/source/administration/fax/fax.rst

 Fax transmission
 ================

-It's possible to send faxes from Wazo using the fax Xlet in the XiVO client.
+It's possible to send faxes from Wazo using the fax Xlet in the Wazo Client.

 .. figure:: images/xivoclient-fax.png

-   The fax Xlet in the XiVO Client
+   The fax Xlet in the Wazo Client

 The file to send must be in PDF format.